 Language problems that have an impact on understanding and following the instruction are concurrently corrected in the classroom and in assignments.
 All teachers are contributing to their students' improvement as to correctness, clarity and appropriateness of the target language used in that particular subject area.
-We practice a variety of methods to correct/assess language weaknesses, both on an individual, group and whole class level in all subjects.
+We consistently correct/assess language weaknesses, both on an individual, group and whole class level in all subjects.